-BruControl uses Configurations to define the properties of the entire Environment, including the interfaces, Workspaces, Elements, Scripts, etc. This allows for one application to work with entirely different systems.
-It can also be used to differentiate production from test machines or
+BruControl uses Configurations to define the properties of the entire Environment, including the interfaces, Workspaces, Elements, Scripts, etc. This allows for one application to work with

 Settings ×

-Interfaces Configuration
+Interfaces

-Configuration ntains the configured inte fores works mana and se viete Manage multiple
+Configuration Configuration

-Security configurations for th e application. spaces and sc mpts.
+Security The configuration con configurations for the ntains the configured inter e application. faces, work spaces and so ripts.
 Manage multiple

-License Active default •
+License Active default

-Environment NEW LETE
+Environment NEW DE LETE

 Data Exchange

 Email

 About

 CLOSE